 I prefer to use single thread sock blanks for dyeing and knitting.
 Put the two blanks side by side when you dye them and you will have two identical blanks to knit a pair of original beautiful socks.

 What is a sock blank?
 A sock blank is a piece of undyed, loosely knitted white fabric that you can dye and then unravel to knit a pair of socks.
 To knit with a sock blank you take the ending out of the live stitches on one end of the blank, and you unravel it as you knit.

-Each blank is 64sts wide and measures about 74cm long, 34cm wide.
+Each blank is 64sts wide and measures about 35 inches long, 13 inches wide.

 Blanks are knitted with acrylic yarn at the ends so you can pin them out easily to do the dyeing.
 They are then thrown away once you start the knitting - shown as blue and yellow in the photographs.